andrekortkamp/web3-blog/README.md

-# web3-blog
+# Simple web3 blog

-Simple web3 blog.
+This project demonstrates a basic Blog use case in web3.